-Figure 19 X-point forming (credit: UC Berkeley) Below the rupture hot plasma consisting of energetic electrons plus hydrogen and helium nuclei stream down the reconnected field lines (#3 in Figure 20).
+Figure 21 Structure of a solar flare (credit: ResearchGate) Below the rupture hot plasma consisting of energetic electrons plus hydrogen and helium nuclei stream down the reconnected field lines (#3 in Figure 21).
 These energetic particles are traveling at nearly the speed of light.
 Intense heat is generated as they crash into the upper chromosphere.
-In some cases the intense heat and relativistic speed of the collisions cause sporadic nuclear reactions to occur within the chromosphere releasing gamma rays and hard X-rays in addition to EUV radiation.
-Above the rupture a hot plasma, also consisting of energetic electrons plus hydrogen and helium nuclei, stream outward along the upper field lines into interstellar space (#2 in Figure 20).
-The kinetic energy associated with the rapidly expanding plasma creates shock waves (#4 in Figure 20) that propagate out from the Sun far past Earth's orbit.

-Figure 20 Structure of a solar flare (credit: ResearchGate) 5.6 Coronal Mass Ejections (CMEs) A coronal mass ejection (CME) is huge eruption of coronal plasma, with its associated frozen-in magnetic field, that moves outward from the Sun into interplanetary space.
+In some cases, the intense heat and relativistic speed of the collisions cause sporadic nuclear reactions to occur within the chromosphere releasing gamma rays and hard X-rays in addition to EUV radiation.
+Above the rupture a hot plasma, also consisting of energetic electrons plus hydrogen and helium nuclei, stream outward along the upper field lines into interplanetary space (#2 in Figure 21).
+The kinetic energy associated with the rapidly expanding plasma creates shock waves (#4 in Figure 21) that propagate out from the Sun far past Earth's orbit.
+5.7 Coronal Mass Ejections (CMEs) A coronal mass ejection (CME) is huge eruption of coronal plasma, with its associated frozen-in magnetic field, that moves outward from the Sun into interplanetary space.
 CMEs vary widely in size, shape, and speed.
 Some look like loops, other like bubbles, and some are irregular in shape.
-Figure 21 is an example of a CME.
-CMEs are often caused by the catastrophic collapse of coronal loops as magnetic fields re-align and reconnect into lower energy states.
-CMEs may also be triggered by solar flares.
+Figure 22 is an example of a CME.
+CMEs are often caused by solar flares associated with the catastrophic collapse of coronal loops as magnetic fields re-align and reconnect into lower energy states.
 A CME can eject billions of tons of coronal material outward from the Sun at speeds typically ranging from 200 to 500 km/s.
 Some energetic CMEs can reach speeds of 3,000 km/s or more.
+A speed of 400 km/sec is nearly 1 million miles per hour.
 A shock wave is created when the CME travels faster than the background solar wind speed.
-The shock wave often accelerates charged particles ahead of it which can create intense radiation storms as the CME impacts the Earth.
-During solar maximum several CMEs of various sizes and shapes occur per day.
+The shock wave often accelerates charged particles ahead of it which can create intense high energy particle storms as the CME impacts the Earth.
+During solar maximum several CMEs of various sizes and shapes occur each day.
 At solar minimum one CME is typically observed every 5 days or so.